anhkhoadx/ProximalAPI-Docs/README.md

 Several parameters are arrays that allow for large numbers of strings.
 For example, wireless devices may encounter and check 10-100 wireless names and MAC addresses in an array.
 The Proximal API adjusts its response output so a single pin is returned to represent multiple identical pins with identical addedDate(time/second).
 The wireless strings returning the same pin are listed in the output.
 Likewise, getCount will also return the full count of all pins, each counted individually.

 For example, an application may pin a single custom pin to an array of ten detected wireless names (such as the ten strongest surrounding signals).
 It uses a single Proximal API create call to do so.
 A second device in the area, with the same application, submits a Proximal API get call to all 50 detectable surrounding wireless names.
-In response, it immediately receives the first device’s single pin (with the group indicated) — rather than ten identical pins — despite all ten MACs being in the array of the 50 total nearby checked MACs.
+In response, it immediately receives the first device’s single pin (with the group indicated) — rather than ten identical pins — despite all ten MAC addresses being in the array of the 50 total nearby checked MAC addresses.

 ###Data Security